IED’s, Mines, Route Clearance and Talisman

 In response to a South African Army requirement to clear military convoy routes of anti-vehicle mines in Northern Namibia and Southern Angola, RSD developed the Chubby system, an obvious successor to the Pookie.

-We need to be clear on this, the Chubby system was an operationally deployed and obvious success but it was designed to counter a specific set of discrete threats in a specific environment.
+We need to be clear on this, the Chubby system was an operationally deployed and obvious success but it was designed to counter a specific set of discrete threats in a single environment.

 It is interesting nonetheless though and clearly an important milestone in the development of route clearance equipment and tactics.